-This year's Future Faculty Fellows Workshop is scheduled for
+Next year's Future Faculty Fellows Workshop is scheduled for

-8 AM - 4:30 PM
+8:00 AM - 5:00 PM

 The Future Faculty Fellows Program aims to prepare postdoctoral scientists for successful careers that combine research, service, mentoring, and teaching.
 There are two components to the program — a